-IDTAXAwill use its own SILVA v132 database.
+IDTAXAwill use its own SILVA database.
 See Databases below.

-IDTAXA, we use the authors' modified SILVA v132 SSU trained classifier.
+IDTAXA, we use the authors' modified SILVA v132/v138 SSU trained classifier.
 More information in the DECIPHER FAQ.

 Learn the error rates with learnErrors.
-The nbases parameter is set to 1e+08.
 The error rate graphs made with plotErrors are saved as errorRate_R1.pdf, errorRate_R2.pdf.
 The error profiles,

 err, are also saved as a list R binary object in the intermediate_files directory.

 Filter out ASVs of length less than 75 bp.
-The sequence table is saved as seqtab_min75.rds.
+The resulting sequence table is saved as seqtab_min75.rds.
 Also, filter out chimeras with removeBimeraDenovo, if the option is chosen, and save that result as seqtab_nochimera.rds in the intermediate_files folder.

 rdp using assignTaxonomy (default).
-The minBoot parameter for minimum bootstrap confidence is set to 80 and tryRC is set to TRUE.
-This genus level result is saved as taxa.biom.
+The minBoot parameter for minimum bootstrap confidence is set to 80 and tryRC is set to TRUE, so the best match from each sequence or its reverse-complement is used.
 Add species annotation to the taxonomic identification using addSpecies.
-This final result is saved as a biom file taxa_species.biom.
+This final result is saved as a biom file taxa.biom.

 IDTAXA using IdTaxa from the DECIPHER R package.
 The final result will be saved as taxa.biom